Small Dog

 Illustrative comparison based on maintenance energy and gastric volume data (FEDIAF, 2024).

 Water isn't the problem.
 Space is.
 Hydration can adjust — dogs drink, the body adapts.
 Nutrients don't always.
-What's missing from the bowl can't be recovered.

 When density drops, there's no backup plan.